 Music syllabus outline

-Key features of the curriculum and assessment models
+Key features of the DP music syllabus

 - Available at standard (SL) and higher levels (HL)

 - The minimum prescribed number of hours is 150 for SL and 240 for HL

 - Students are assessed both externally and internally

 - External assessment consists of

 - Exploring music in context through a portfolio submission